chartley1988/chartley-template/README.md

+## Customizing This Theme

+Most of the customization is done in the "Layout" file in the layouts folder.
+Here you can change default colours, fonts, spacing, and more.
+At the top of the file, edit the metadata to have site-wide impacts.

 ## Using Colours

 _Borrowed From Radix Colour themes_: [Radix](https://www.radix-ui.com/colors/docs/palette-composition/understanding-the-scale)

 -   For more finely tuned colour palettes: [Radix Scales](https://www.radix-ui.com/colors/docs/palette-composition/scales)
 -   Use `Slate` for a cool gray
 -   Use `Nickel` for a warm gray

 | Colour | Use                                   |
 | :----- | :------------------------------------ |